County Historical Society

 |Calendar Of Events /

 Meetings are held at the Las Cruces Good Samaritan Village in the Stucky Auditorium downstairs in the main activites building, 3011 Buena Vida Cir., at 7 p.m. unless otherwise specified.
 Monthly programs are free and open to the public.
-Until further notice, programs will be held virtually through the Zoom platform.
+With our October 2021 presentation, we resume in-person lectures at Good Samaritan.
+The programs also will be available virtually through the Zoom platform.
 DACHS Members will receive an email each month with the Zoom invitation to attend.
 Non-members can email the historical society at firstname.lastname@example.org to request an electronic invitation.

 |Jan 28, 2021